 Luis Miguel: 2021-2022 Patient of the Year

-Luis Miguel is 28 years old and works as an Assistant Manager of Retail for AT&T. He graduated with high honors with a BA in Psychology from the University of Puerto Rico in Mayaguez and aspires to complete his studies to become a Psychologist once he is done with treatment.
-He currently lives in New York City with his partner of two years, Noah, and his puppy, Kanelo.
+Luis Miguel is 28 years old and works as an Assistant Manager of Retail for AT&T. He graduated with high honors with a BA in Psychology from the University of Puerto Rico in Mayaguez, and aspires to complete his studies to become a Psychologist post treatment.
 He relocated to New York from Puerto Rico after the devastating events of Hurricane Maria in September 2016.
+He currently lives in New York City with his puppy, Kanelo.

 He is fun-loving, family-oriented, loves to cook, enjoys anime, plays Nintendo video games for fun, and loves to laugh.
 He also enjoys traveling to explore different cultural settings, as well as to taste the variety of foods available in each country.
 He lives life to the fullest and his advice for everyone in dealing with adversity is something his late best friend Fabiola’s saying,